 Our innovative organizing work and use of militant tactics should continue.
 Plant occupations, strategic organizing strikes, and the establishment of pre-majority unions and civil disobedience should be selectively used where warranted by conditions in the workplace.

 We will need more trailblazing, along with new ideas and new approaches, if we are to turn the tide for working people on the organizing front.
 In searching for these new approaches and tactics, our union needs the ongoing involvement of UE Young Activists and rank-and-file volunteers who have assisted in recent organizing struggles.
 UE should also continue to involve allies in labor and community groups who are willing to join us in our organizing work.

 Workers’ rights to organize and take collective action are human rights.
-They are fundamental to all democratic societies and therefore we demand that the rights to organize and bargain with employers be restored for all working people.
+They are fundamental to all democratic societies and we demand that the rights to organize and bargain with employers be restored for all working people.

 THEREFORE, BE IT RESOLVED THAT THIS 77th UE CONVENTION ADOPTS THE FOLLOWING ORGANIZING PLAN TO BUILD OUR UNION:

-- UE will continue to serve as the “Union for Everyone” and will organize across the industrial, service and public sectors of our nation’s economy, uniting workers from a wide range of occupations in the common pursuit of improving the working class through the practice of democratic, rank-and-file unionism;
+- UE will continue to serve as the “Union for Everyone” and will organize across the industrial, service and public sectors of our nation’s economy, uniting workers from a wide range of occupations in the common pursuit of improving the situation of the working class through the practice of democratic, rank-and-file unionism;

 - UE will build its ranks primarily in existing UE base areas, giving top priority to areas where the existence of viable organizing targets, the availability of staff, the active support of member volunteers and community allies, and other key strategic factors enhance our prospects for success;